-On August 19, 2020, USCIS posted the following notice on its I-9 Central site, authorizing the temporary use of an I-797 EAD approval notice (not a receipt notice) as a List C # 7 document that establishes employment authorization (but not identity) for I-9 purposes.
+On August 19, 2020, USCIS posted a notice on its I-9 Central site, authorizing the temporary use of an I-797 EAD approval notice (not a receipt notice) as a List C # 7 document that establishes employment authorization (but not identity) for I-9 purposes.
 To qualify, the I-797 approval notice must have "a Notice date on or after December 1, 2019 through and including August 20, 2020."
 I-797 approval notices with Notice dates outside this range will not qualify.
-Employers who use this flexibility will have to reverify the employee on Form I-9 with the actual EAD (or suitable other combination of documents) by December 1, 2020.
+Originally, employers who use this flexibility had to reverify the employee on Form I-9 with the actual EAD (or suitable other combination of documents) by December 1, 2020, but on November 23, 2020 USCIS extended that reverification deadline to February 1, 2021, and instructed employers to update the Forms I-9 of covered employees with the new date.

 Form I-9 Verification During EAD Production Delays Due to COVID-19